SteGreig/npg-legends/wp-content/plugins/password-protected/readme.txt

 * Password protect your WordPress site with a single password.
 * Option to allow access to feeds.
 * Option to allow administrators access without entering password.
-* Works with Mark Jaquith's [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin.
+* Works with Mark Jaquith's [Login Logo](https://wordpress.org/plugins/login-logo/) plugin.
-* Works with the [Uber Login Logo](http://wordpress.org/plugins/uber-login-logo/) plugin.
+* Works with the [Uber Login Logo](https://wordpress.org/plugins/uber-login-logo/) plugin.

 > Please note, this plugin works by setting a cookie to allow access to the site.
 If you are using a caching plugin or web hosting such as WP Engine that has in-built caching, you will need to configure the caching service to be disabled if the Password Protected cookie is set.

 = Translations =

 If you would like to translate this plugin you can easily contribute at the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
-The stable plugin needs to be 95% translated for a language file to be available to download/update via Wordpress.
+The stable plugin needs to be 95% translated for a language file to be available to download/update via WordPress.

 == Installation ==